etymologist/pushover/README.md

 #### Requirements

-You'll need to register your application and sign up for a [Pushover API key](https://pushover.net/api) (no charge).
+- You'll need to register your application and sign up for a [Pushover API key](https://pushover.net/api) (no charge).
 The 'token' and 'user' fields should be populated with the values you get from Pushover when signing up.
+- PHP curl is required.  (`apt-get install php7.4-curl`)

 #### Usage